robertsweetman/module_2/crates/ai_summary/README.md

 - Messages that fail processing don't cause the entire batch to fail
 - Failed messages are sent to the `ai-summary-dlq` dead letter queue after 3 attempts
 - Database connection issues are retried automatically
-- OpenAI API errors are logged and result in processing failure
+- Claude API errors are logged and result in processing failure

 ## Performance Considerations

-- **Concurrency**: Limited to 3 concurrent executions to avoid OpenAI rate limits
+- **Concurrency**: Limited to 3 concurrent executions to avoid Claude API rate limits
 - **Memory**: 512MB allocated for AI API calls and text processing
 - **Timeout**: 5 minutes to handle API response delays
 - **Database**: Uses connection pooling with max 5 connections